How to Clean PVC Pipe

 Ink Dilution Steps

 Perform the cuts necessary for the PVC pipe segments.
-It is easier to work with smaller sizes and cut first, rather than working with large segments.
-You will want to work with each small section at a time, as you will need to act quickly before the acetone evaporates.
+It is easier to work with smaller sizes and cut first than with large segments.
+You will want to work with each small section simultaneously, acting quickly before the acetone evaporates.

-Before you begin, be sure to use gloves when handling acetone.
+Before you begin, use gloves when handling acetone.
 You will want to use the heavy, yellow kitchen gloves, as the acetone will break down thin latex or nitrite (blue) gloves.

 Apply an extremely small amount of acetone onto steel wool by tipping the acetone can into the steel wool pad.